• Skip to primary navigation

 • Oxtail – chopped in chunks; you can use different sizes of oxtail as long as they’ve been rinsed and patted dry before seasoning.

-• Sherry – dry sherry wine like Palo Cortado is excellent for making Spanish oxtail stew.
+• Sherry – dry sherry wine like Palo Cortado is excellent for making this oxtail stew.

 • Olive oil – extra virgin olive oil, if possible.